 Many parents do not appreciate the powerfully disabling impact of toxic litigation on children.
 During the divorce process, parents can easily get lost focused on the choices of their ex-partners, and lose sight of their choices.

-We know that this is something all humans are vulnerable at doing.
-Under conditions of intense emotion, our energies tend to move toward protection of self and family.
+We know that this is something all humans are vulnerable to do.
+Under conditions of intense emotion, our energies tend to move toward the protection of self and family.
 When we do so, our focus tends to go toward events out of our control…and we then take less responsibility for decisions that ultimately lead to litigation.

 Keep talking.
-Find a mediator…a good mediator…who will make certain you both to be an active part in the decision making.
-The research is clearly on the side of your children…when you work things out without prolonged litigation.
+Find a mediator…a good mediator…who will make certain you both be an active part in the decision-making.
+The research is clear on the side of your children…when you work things out without prolonged litigation.
 On the other hand, you put your kids at heightened risk when you engage in extended litigation.

 Why?
 Because…it impacts you…it impacts the quality of communications…it impacts the demands upon kids…it impacts the intensity of parental emotion that kids must now absorb…and the list could go on.